Your One-Stop Guide to Learning Tamil

 Beginner learners might want to approach this with care, though.
 Since most books are written in formal Tamil, you could find yourself learning words that aren’t as useful for everyday conversation.
 There’s no wrong or right time to start reading Tamil fiction and poetry, but you could find it less confusing if you’ve already got a firm grasp of colloquial Tamil.

 Alternatively, look for books that are specifically labeled as being written in spoken Tamil, such as the Thumb Thumb picture books or Sujatha’s fun and occasionally sarcastic science-fiction novels.
-You could also check out Manga Method, where you’ll find manga and comic books translated into Tamil from other languages.
-Double click on text to read a translation, or click once to hear an audio recording.

 There’s plenty of classic Tamil literature, and especially poetry, for you to read.
 The Five Great Epics are perhaps Tamil’s most famous poems.
 Regardless of the poems you opt for, you might like to pair them with the podcast Sangam Lit to help you get a better insight into the author’s intentions.